-A Brief History of Commercial Real Estate in New Jersey
+Brief History of New Jersey Commercial Real Estate

 In the early years of the 20th century, manufacturing, retail and wholesale trade, banking, and services grew rapidly in New Jersey.
 Office workers of the day were likely to be crowded together in a completely open environment, while bosses observed them from private offices, similar to the environment on a factory floor.
 With the proliferation of the automobile in the 1920s, New Jersey's population quickly decentralized into suburbs along main highways.
 In 1929, PSE&G’s Area Development Department began helping companies find sites and locate facilities in New Jersey.
 In 1935, the phrase "TRENTON MAKES THE WORLD TAKES" was installed on the lower bridge, and Trenton was a thriving industrial city with major pottery, ceramics, steel, and other heavy manufacturing interests.

 Accessibility has always been the key to the growth.
 The Garden State Parkway was constructed between 1946 and 1957 to connect suburban northern New Jersey with resort areas along the coast and alleviate traffic on traditional north–south routes.
 The New Jersey Turnpike opened in 1952, paving the way for development unparalleled in the history of the state, from the Meadowlands at Exits 15, 15A and 16, to Port Newark/ Elizabeth between Exits 10 and 15, to the Central New Jersey market at Exits 8A, 8, 7A and 7, and further south.
 By 1957, New Jersey had more than 15,000 major industrial establishments.
 The population grew and real estate values soared as many new commercial enterprises sprang up.